 How does bureaucracy operate across different organizations?
 What role is played by an organization’s culture?
 How do leaders make the right decisions?
 How does change happen?

-This foundational course is about how to think analytically about organizational issues via an understanding of organizations as complex systems in which individuals must take action, providing the framework that undergirds the MPS curriculum.
+This foundational course shows you how to think analytically about organizational issues by understanding organizations as complex systems in which individuals must take action, providing a framework for the MPS curriculum.
 You’ll explore a range of issues affecting the everyday efficacy of organizations, including organizational theories and their underlying assumptions about human nature; organizational structures; motivating and leading individuals and teams; the relationship between organizations and their environments; leadership and culture; organizational change; and the role of power, politics, and decision-making in organizations

 Labor and Employee Relations